Michael Addison Director of Technology

 Setting up SSL or https for your site is a must these days and is made very easy with services like Let’s Encrypt.
 With Cloudflare enabled, you just click that little cloud to activate it for your site.
 You can also tell it to force everything coming from your site to be https just in case a URL was not entered correctly.
 It’s also best practice to secure the connection between Cloudflare and your server.
 The easiest way to do that is to create a 15-year specific certificate that only Cloudflare recognizes and paste it on your server.
 Now you don’t need monthly updates or renewals.
 Simple.

 The CDN is the reason we mentioned Cloudflare before.
-With many servers around the world, your content will be cached on them, reducing the load on your server and reducing delays in getting content to users.
-Cloudflare is constantly working on network traffic algorithms to speed up access for your users, and there are paid options that give you even more speed.
+With many servers around the world, your content will be cached on them.
+This reduces the load on your server and delays in getting content to users.
+Cloudflare is constantly working on network traffic algorithms to speed up access for your users.
+And there are paid options that give you even more speed.

 I hope you learned something from reading this post.
 Let us know if you would like us to help you with your site.